w3c/apiary/README.md

 ¹ Largest size returned by the API, if there are several.

-The additional class `apiary` is ignored by Apiary itself, but we recommended you add anyway it to all placeholders in your documents, for easier CSS styling.
+The additional class `apiary` is ignored by Apiary itself but you may wish to include it anyway to all placeholders in your documents for easier CSS styling.

 ## Credits